Two women with popcorn and drinks in a movie theater lobby.

 1. Discretionary income is the money you have after taxes and necessary expenses.

-2. You can roughly calculate your discretionary income by taking your annual income after taxes and subtracting it from your cost-of-living expenses.
+2. You can calculate your discretionary income by taking your annual income after taxes and subtracting it from your cost-of-living expenses.

 3. Discretionary income can impact your budget and what student loan repayment programs you may have available.